NovikovNikita/JavaExercises/README.md

-Java Exercises
+# JavaExercises

-My expirience with Java
+My exercises with Java

-GameOfLife.java
+## GameOfLife.java

-The Game of Life, also known simply as Life, is a cellular automaton devised by the British mathematician John Horton Conway in 1970.
+Implementation of the well-known a cellular automaton devised by the British mathematician John Horton Conway in 1970.